Skip to main content

 Chromium is generally safe for prediabetes and can be a useful tool alongside diet and movement.
 We start at 200 mcg daily and recheck fasting insulin and hemoglobin A1c at 3 months.
 Lifestyle changes still drive most of the benefit.

 The best time of day to take chromium is with your largest carbohydrate-containing meal.
-If you are taking 400 mcg or more, split the dose between two meals.
+If you are taking 400 mcg or more, split the dose between 2 meals.
 Taking chromium without food reduces absorption.

 You can take chromium with most multivitamins.
 Many multivitamins already contain a small amount of chromium, usually 50 to 200 mcg.
 Read the label so you do not exceed your target dose by accident.